vladtf/message-passing-azure/docs/Vladislav_Tiftilov-Phase4-DA.md

 ## System Architecture

-The architecture of the system was described in the previous report.
-The architecture consists of the following components:
+The system architecture was introduced in the previous report.
+It consists of the following components:

 1. **Azure Service Bus Namespace** – The message broker.
 2. **Service Bus Topic** – Handles published messages.
 3. **Service Bus Queue** – Messages are forwarded here.